wavemotion-dave/DS994a/README.md

 * Thanks to Alekmaul who provided the baseline code to work with and to lobo for the menu graphical design.
 * Thanks to Flubba for the SN76496 sound core.
 * Thanks to Marat Fayzullin (ColEM) for the TI991A video driver.
-* Thanks to Mike Brent for Classic99 and letting me use some of the simplfied disk code (and help me hook it in!).
+* Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU code (and help me hook it in!).
-* Thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.
 * Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes.